FAIR-NHH/mmnyt/README.md

 There are 3 `.Rmd` files in the top level directory that prepares the graphs and the Romano-Wolf adjusted p-values.
-The `mht_interactions.Rmd`, which calculates the Romano-Wolf ajdusted p-values using a bootsrap approach assumes that the computer to run on has a lot of memory and computing cores (it runs fine with 32GB memory and an AMD 16-Core X3950).
+The `mht_interactions.Rmd`, which calculates the Romano-Wolf ajdusted p-values using a bootstrap approach assumes that the computer to run on has a lot of memory and computing cores (it runs fine with 32GB memory and an AMD 16-Core X3950).
 If run on a more modest computer, the "ncpus" should be set accordingly.